arm-diaz/aws-bootcamp-cruddur-2023/journal/week5.md

 ![Image of Error DynamoDB-Local Missing user](assets/week5/error-dynamodb-local-database.png)

-Adding new users in the Postgres database solved the problem.
+I also made sure that the Postgres table **users** contained at least two users.

 ![Image of RDS list of users](assets/week5/rds-query-users.png)